A quick escape from the hubbub of the city and into some wild nature.

 eventually intersects with Hoyt Mountain Road

 and the Plantation Rd/Dark Canyon Tr.
-Below this intersection and to the left, Grizzly Flat Road
+To the northwest Grizzly Flat Road

 This area is still recovering from the 2009 Station Fire, and slowly being rehabilitated by the USFS and volunteer corps.